ImageMonkey/imagemonkey-blog/_posts/2017-10-06-ImageMonkey-Introduction.markdown

 image: /assets/article_images/2017-10-06-ImageMonkey-Introduction/taking_photo2.jpg
 ---

 It's now a week since I posted about ImageMonkey on [reddit](https://www.reddit.com/r/MachineLearning/comments/731zwb/p_imagemonkey_a_public_open_source_image_database/).
-While the initial rush on ImageMonkey now has slowed down and the load on the server stabilized again, it's time to reflect and plan the next development steps.
+While the initial rush on ImageMonkey has slowed down and the load on the server stabilized again, it's time to reflect and plan the next development steps.

 # Thanks reddit #
 First of all, I would like to thank the reddit community for all the great feedback and suggestions.
 It was my very first post on reddit and I wasn't expecting much, so I was really blown away to see that much load on the server.
 Hell, you guys even managed to take the server down temporarily!